 What happens if I fall off?

-- Any bike and equipment involved in an accident must be re-examined before it can go back on the track.
+- If your bike cannot be ridden, it will be picked up and taken back to the pits at the end of your session.
+Your bike and equipment must be re-examined before it can go back on the track.

 How do I enter a race?